Co-dfns/Co-dfns/docs/MANUAL.md

 * Format (⍕) is not supported
 * I-Beam (⌶) is not supported
 * Spawn (&) is not supported
-* Nested namespaces are not supported
 * 128-bit floating point values are not supported
 * Variant (⍠) is not supported
-* Mixed arrays are not supported
 * Stencil (⌺) is not supported
 * Inverse (⍣¯1) is not supported
 * Execute (⍎) is not supported